 Day 1 : Addis Ababa

-On arrival into Addis Ababa airport, you will be met by a Travel The Unknown representative and driven to your hotel to freshen up and rest before lunch.
+On arrival into Addis Ababa airport, you will be met by a Travel The Unknown representative and driven to your hotel.
+Rooms may not be available for immediate occupancy.
+You can leave your luggage at the reception and have breakfast at the hotel or a local cafe nearby (not included).
+Later check into your room and freshen up before leaving on your city tour.
 Today you will visit St. George Church, Ethnographical Museum, National Museum and Entoto Mountain.
 Overnight in Addis Ababa.

 Meal plan: n/a